Rhythm game: Future directions (2010–present)

 2016 saw the release of Thumper, a self-styled "rhythm violence" game combining rhythm mechanics with an abstract horror theme and an original industrial soundtrack.
 Unusually, Thumper features a player character encountering notes as physical obstacles, rather than having notes simply scroll offscreen.
 Also in 2016, Konami returned to the western arcade market with Dance Dance Revolution A after a successful location test.

 In 2017, Step Revolution released StepManiaX, a game similar to DDR and In the Groove, with an additional center panel.
 The game currently releases monthly updates.

 In 2018, Beat Saber, a virtual reality rhythm game designed around cutting colored cubes in time with a song's beat, became the top selling and highest rated virtual reality game on the Steam market at the time of its release.

-In 2019, the rhythm genre made its first foray into the first-person shooter genre with Pistol Whip.
-This same formula would then be used again for 2020's BPM: Bullets Per Minute and 2022's Metal: Hellsinger.
+In 2019, the rhythm genre made its first foray into the first-person shooter genre with Harmonix's AUDICA.
+This same formula would then be used again for 2019's Pistol Whip, 2020's BPM: Bullets Per Minute and 2022's Metal: Hellsinger.

+Harmonix was acquired by Epic Games in 2021, and worked on a new rhythm-based game mode called Fortnite Festival, mimicking the gameplay of Rock Band, released within Epic's Fortnite game platform in 2023.
+Beside the traditional note-matching gameplay for one to four players, Fortnite Festival features Jam tracks which, similar to Harmonix' Dropmix and Fuser, allows players to mix multitrack tracks from different songs to make their own mashups.
+Songs are offered for free on a rotating basis, while players can also purchase songs to play at any time through the Fortnite store or as part of the game's battle passes.
+Though the game initially shipped with only support for normal game controllers or keyboard, later additions brough in support for existing guitar controllers from both Guitar Hero and Rock Band, and new guitar controllers produced by PDP and CRKD.

+Based on the success of Fortnite Festival along with community support for Clone Hero and YARG, former members of RedOctane established RedOctane Games under the Embracer Group in mid-2025 to create a new guitar-controller-based rhythm game.